-Kenosha County and KAMBA would like trail users to become a part of the sustainable trails community and help show others that mountain bikers are respectful of the land, of those who make the trails possible, and of their fellow riding community.
+Kenosha County and KORBA would like you to become a part of our sustainable trails community and help show others that mountain bikers are respectful of the land, of those who make the trails possible, and of their fellow riding community.

-There is a lot of effort that goes into making mountain bike riding possible in Kenosha County so please consider your fellow riders and the volunteers.
-Please join KAMBA to help build and maintain your trails.
+Let's follow the examples above.
+Doing so will allow us to continue riding all year long and keep riders on the trail as often as possible.
+There is a lot of effort that goes into making winter riding possible so please consider your fellow riders and the volunteers.
+Please join KORBA to help build more trails!